Tearsheet

 Chester Xie, Chief Financial Officer

-Dr. Feng is a successful entrepreneur and mine builder with over 25 years of global mining industry experience.
-He founded Silvercorp Metals in 2003, acquiring early-stage properties in China, which he developed into a profitable Canadian mining company with multiple mines.
-He was integral in discovering Jinshan Gold's CSH Gold Mine in China in 2002, which was later acquired by China Gold International.
-Dr. Feng also founded New Pacific Metals and served as its CEO from 2010 to April 2020.
-Under his leadership, New Pacific acquired the Silver Sand project in Bolivia in 2017, leading to a significant discovery.
+Dr. Rui Feng is a successful entrepreneur, explorer, and mine builder with over 25 years of global mining industry experience.
+He founded Silvercorp Metals in 2003, acquiring early-stage properties in China and developing it into a profitable Canadian mining company.
+Dr. Feng was integral in discovering Jinshan Gold's CSH Gold Mine in China in 2002, which was subsequently acquired by China Gold International.
+As CEO of New Pacific Metals, he led the company to Bolivia in 2017 and acquired the Silver Sand project.
+Dr. Feng initially stepped down as CEO in April 2020 for corporate governance reasons, returned in early 2022, and then stepped down again in September 2023, remaining a director until the 2023 AGM.
+He continues to provide strategic insight to the company's growth initiatives.

-Mr. Zhang is a professional geoscientist with over 30 years of experience in mineral exploration.
-He has applied his technical and managerial skills to major gold and silver-lead-zinc polymetallic projects in China, Canada, and Bolivia.
-His previous roles include senior exploration geologist, senior resource geologist, exploration manager, chief geologist, and vice president of exploration with companies such as Eldorado Gold, Afcan Mining, Sino Gold, and Silvercorp.
+Alex Zhang is a professional geoscientist with over 30 years of experience in mineral exploration.
+He has applied his technical and managerial skills to major gold and silver-lead-zinc polymetallic projects in China, Canada, and Bolivia, working with companies such as Eldorado Gold, Afcan Mining, Sino Gold, Silvercorp, and New Pacific Metals.
+His roles have included senior exploration geologist, senior resource geologist, exploration manager, chief geologist, and vice president of exploration, supervising activities from exploration and development to production.
+Mr. Zhang holds a Master of Engineering in mineral exploration from the China University of Mining and Technology and a Master of Science in mineral exploration from Queen's University in Ontario, Canada.

 AI Analysis | Feedback